The human mind treats a new idea the same way the body treats a strange protein; it rejects it.

 For more information about the events in the Fall of 1974, you can read the Computer History Museum's interview:

 Ralph Merkle: 2011 Fellows Interview

-In the Fall of 1974 I enrolled in CS244, the Computer Security course offered at UC Berkeley and taught by Lance Hoffman.
+In the Fall of 1974, as an undergraduate, I enrolled in CS244, the Computer Security course offered at UC Berkeley and taught by Lance Hoffman.
 We were required to submit two project proposals, one of which we would complete for the course.
 I submitted a proposal for what would eventually become known as Public Key Cryptography -- which Hoffman rejected.
 I dropped the course, but kept working on the idea.

 Unfortunately, I lost track of the proposal and didn't find it again until September 8th, 2005, while cleaning out some boxes of old folders.
 There, neatly labeled "244 Project Proposal" was a folder containing the original 7 page project proposal.
 I've scanned it in for those interested in this bit of historical arcana.

 The original CS244 project proposal from Fall of 1974 (7 page PDF).

 Besides describing "Method 1," now better known as the puzzles method, the project proposal goes on to discuss "Method 2" which involved converting a "two-way encryption technique" into an "apparently one-way encryption technique" which would then be transmitted to the "other site" which would use it to encrypt messages.
 The only way to decrypt the messages would be with the original "two-way technique from which it [the one-way technique] was derived."
 The project proposal notes that "This method would also have advantages in other applications..."